tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 >The container component also needs to specify the behavior.
 In this case, the FilterLink specifies that when a particular Link is clicked, we should dispatch an action of the type 'SET_VISIBILITY_FILTER' along with the filter value that we take from the props.

->Remember, the job of all container components is similar: __connect a presentational component to the Redux store + specify the data and behavior that it needs__.
+>Remember, __the job of all container components is similar: connect a presentational component to the Redux store + specify the data and behavior that it needs__.

 + __connect() injects dispatch() as a prop__ coming from the store

 ### 23. Extracting Container Components (VisibleTodoList, AddTodo)

-+ Good recap of the app once container and presentational components are separated out
++ __Video has a good recap of the app__ once container and presentational components are separated out
 + _Footer_ is a presentational component with a child container component in _FilterLink_, which itself has a child presentational component of _Link_
 + Principle of separating container and presentational components is to make data flow clear.
 + Advisable, but __not a pattern that needs to be followed dogmatically__ if it doesn't achieve that aim